6aru/i3-Debian/QUICKSTART.md

 # i3 Quick Start

-Welcome to the JustAGuy Linux i3 setup.
+Welcome to the BARU'S i3 setup.
 This file is yours to delete once you're comfortable.

 ## The one keybind to remember